Just because you're backpacking doesn't mean you can't have a home base with electricity and running water!

 To give you an idea, here are some average RV rental prices across the US:

 The cheapest option is to get a small travel trailer or a teardrop trailer.
-Some of the really small ones can even be towed by a car.
+Some of the smallest ones can even be towed by a car.

 Other fees to consider include: